Controlled Lagrangians and Stabilization of Euler--Poincar\'e Mechanical Systems with Broken Symmetry II: Potential Shaping: Conclusion

 Advected parameters help us formulate mechanical systems defined on Lie groups with broken symmetry in a simple and effective manner.
 One can also keep track of additional parameters of practical interests using proper representations and advected parameters as well.
 We focused on those mechanical systems on a semidirect product Lie group $\mathsf{G} \ltimes V$---with a particular focus on $\mathsf{SE}(3) = \mathsf{SO}(3) \ltimes \mathbb{R}^{3}$---with broken symmetry, and derived matching conditions using potential shaping for controlling them.

 Specifically, we addressed the following two types of problems: (i)~applying a control to reduce the advected parameters to obtain a simpler system; (ii)~tracking and controlling additional advected parameters.
 In each of these cases, we found a matching condition for potential shaping.
+These matching conditions do not encompass stabilization themselves; instead they must be followed by a stability analysis to ensure stability.

 The example for the first setting is a simple ad-hoc potential shaping from our previous work~\cite{CoOh-EPwithBSym1} applied to the heavy top spinning on a movable base.
 Although this is a very simple control and does not stabilize the upright spinning position by itself, it is an important first step that facilitates the kinetic shaping to follow to stabilize the equilibrium as shown in \cite{CoOh-EPwithBSym1}.